37 Steady Level-Flight Operations

 Drag Model

-The simplest drag model for an airplane is to represent its drag as an average (non-lifting) value combined with a value that varies with the square of the lift coefficient.
-The average value is independent of lift and, in the aggregate, accounts for the profile drag on all airframe surfaces, i.e., the sum of the skin friction and pressure drag over the wings, fuselage, empennage, etc. The other part of the total drag is called induced drag because it is the drag induced on the airplane from the creation of lift; the physics behind this component is tied to the trailing vortex system behind the airplane, as previously discussed.
+The simplest drag model for an airplane is to represent its drag as an average non-lifting value combined with a lifting value that varies with the square of the lift coefficient.
+The average value is independent of lift and, in the aggregate, accounts for the profile drag on all airframe surfaces, i.e., the sum of the skin friction and profile drag over the wings, fuselage, empennage, etc. The other part of the total drag is called induced drag because it is the drag induced on the airplane from the creation of lift; the physics behind this component is tied to the trailing vortex system behind the airplane, as previously discussed.

 The drag coefficient for the entire airplane can be expressed as